-One of the big stories this year was disc brakes.
-Cannondale-Drapac's Alberto Bettiol kicked off the Tour with a historic disc-brake first, which was followed up by Marcel Kittel winning five road stages on his Specialized S-Works Venge Disc.
-We took a close look at his bike.
-Oh, and we spied an unreleased Giant Propel Disc, the first iteration of a disc-brake aero bike from the bicycle giant.
+At the 2017 race, disc brakes made headlines as Cannondale-Drapac's Alberto Bettiol kicked off the Tour with a historic first, which was followed up by Marcel Kittel winning five road stages on his Specialized S-Works Venge Disc.

-For a detailed look at the bikes and the tech of the 2017 Tour de France check our stories and galleries below.
+For all our Tour de France coverage, check out the stories and galleries below.

 This page was last updated on July 10